 Using Demerol with other drugs and alcohol may increase the likelihood of experiencing harmful effects.

-Even when taken as prescribed, Demerol can result in some undesirable side-effects.
+Even when it is taken as prescribed, Demerol use can produce some undesirable side effects.
 If you are using Demerol, side effects you may experience include:

 - Drowsiness and intermittent “nodding off.”

 - Impaired cognition/confusion.